Skip to main contentSkip to navigation

 Akhil has substantial experience with the full range of contentious property matters including joint venture, sale and purchase and development/rights of light and neighbour disputes.
 He also advises clients on asset management matters across their portfolios and has extensive experience with landlord and tenant matters such as rent reviews, dilapidations, forfeiture and insolvency.
 Akhil is also well versed in protest/trespass matters where he has secured a number of high profile injunctions to help protect clients’ land interests and is also regularly sought out to advise on real estate related professional negligence claims.

 Akhil is a well-known real estate litigator, receiving recognition year after year by the leading legal directories.
-Chambers continually ranks him in Band 1 for real estate litigation and in 2023 describes Akhil as “an outstanding legal mind who is completely brilliant with clients.”
-Legal 500 recognizes Akhil as a Leading Individual in 2023 and describes him as “simply the best, focused, resolute and a great negotiator.”
+Chambers continually ranks him in Band 1 for real estate litigation and describes Akhil as “an outstanding legal mind who is completely brilliant with clients.”
+Legal 500 recognizes Akhil as a Leading Individual and describes him as “simply the best, focused, resolute and a great negotiator.”

 Admissions